“ . . . I am the resurrection and the life: he that believeth in me

 Christon knew God and was convicted of His love.
 He attended church with his mother; this is where he learned and embraced God’s sustaining love for us.

 On December 7, 2019, tragedy struck when Cee Jay was injured and was in the hospital where he battled and fought for his life.
 On Sunday, January 5, 2020, he took his last breath and departed from us.
 His life was cut short at age eighteen.
 He was robbed of the opportunity to realize his life’s dreams … robbed of the chance to share his love with his parents and contribute to his community.
 Cee Jay leaves to cherish his precious memory, his beloved mother, stepfather, brother, sister, aunts, uncles, grandparents and a host of cousins, other relatives and friends.

 Cee Jay may have left lots of things undone and others that he never got the chance to start, but we are thankful for everything that he did and the role he played in our lives, and the special moments he spent with us.
 May he continue to live in our hearts and minds.
 We love you Cee Jay!

-To send flowers to the family or plant a tree in memory of Christon St. Vincent Jarrett, please visit our floral store.
+To send flowers to Christon's family, please visit our floral store.